U.S. Health Track Requirements

 The Required Course Sequence

-- Introduction to U.S. Health Policy and Politics taken during the Spring Quarter of 1st year
+1. U.S. Health System & Policy (SSAD 47522) taken during the Spring Quarter of 1st year

-- Key Issues in Health Care: An Interdisciplinary Case Studies Approach taken during Spring Quarter of 2nd year
+- Key Issues in Health Care: An Interdisciplinary Case Studies Approach (SSAD 46622) taken during Spring Quarter of 2nd year

-For more information regarding the GPHAP Capstone Course, Key Issues in Health Care: An Interdisciplinary Case Studies Approach (SSA 46622), click here.
+For more information regarding the GPHAP Capstone Course, Key Issues in Health Care: An Interdisciplinary Case Studies Approach (SSAD 46622), click here.

 In addition to the coursework describe above, all GPHAP students must fulfill the core requirements of their respective schools, a practicum, and also co-curricular activities.
 Learn more about the GPHAP program as a whole by clicking here.